Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 No, it's not.
 It's an issue of free speech when a person can't exist online without racism happening to them.

-Honestly, it's kind of the most egregious version of the most common software problem, which is coding is really fucking annoying and we don't know how these work also.
+Honestly, it's kind of the most egregious version of the most common software problem, which is coding is really fucking annoying and we don't know how these work or so.

 And generative AI is not going to fix your coding problems no matter how many times you tell us, Sam Altman, that